rerobots/hardshare/README.md

 **hardshare** is the client part of a system for sharing your robot hardware through the rerobots infrastructure.
 It is in the early stages of development.
-Until the first released version, the API can change without warning.
+Until version 1.0.0, the API can change without warning.

 Because this project is new and because we have not yet identified the full set of substantial use-cases in the wild, there are two protocols.
 The first is